CHELTENHAM FESTIVAL DAY 3 TIPS

 Mares’ Novices’ Hurdle

-The Mares’ Novices’ Hurdle betting at the Cheltenham Festival offers something exciting as there have only been seven previous editions of the race, so there has been little time to build trends.
+The Mares’ Novices’ Hurdle betting at the Cheltenham Festival offers something exciting as there have only been eight previous editions of the race, so there has been little time to build trends.

 Or so you would think.
 Trainer Willie Mullins had the winner of each of the first five editions of the Mare’s Novices.
-However, he’s been beaten in the last two renewals by Henry De Bromhead and Harry Fry, successful with Telmesomethinggirl (2021) and Love Envoi (2022) respectively.
+However, he’s been beaten in the last three renewals by Henry De Bromhead, Harry Fry and Jamie Snowden, successful with Telmesomethinggirl (2021), Love Envoi (2022) and You Wear It Well (2023) respectively.

 The Mares’ Novices is a Grade 2 hurdle open to fillies and mares four years old and up with eight hurdles to get over on the New Course.